EI2030/Low-power-E-Paper-OS/README.md

 ![17727611007042694283174828927155](https://github.com/user-attachments/assets/9306776e-37ee-4fb3-990c-d625c11b8cfa)

 If so, then I'm looking for a job as a permanent guest in residence at an energy efficient OS Dev museum, so i can continue my research.
-Solar autarky before bloatware verification.
+Solar autarky, not bloatware verification.
 Or maybe my best abode is a human zoo: https://www.theguardian.com/uk/2005/aug/26/artsnews

-You might be wondering if it might be more accurate to call it a Newtonian post.
+You might be wondering if this is a reactionary post.
+It might be more accurate to call it a Newtonian post.

 "If two bodies exert forces on each other, these forces have the same magnitude but opposite directions."
 3rd Law of Motion.